 - – clears all fields

 - Calculate the needed insulin for a meal – you can enter the carbs or choose a meal from the plate icon.
 The calculation is done based on your weight, insulin sensitivity, carbohydrates ratio, current glucose level and currently active insulin.
-After entering the carbohydrates/food and current glucose level the calculator will show you the needed insulin in the top grey field.
+After entering the carbohydrates/food and current glucose level the Bolus Advisor will show you the needed insulin in the top grey field.
 It will also show you the current active insulin and other details (see below)

-- Using extended bolus – the calculator can calculate extended bolus if you’re eating high protein and fats foods, eating some snacks, drinking cocktails etc. You can enable the extended bolus by clicking on the Extended Bolus button.
+- Using extended bolus – the Bolus Advisor can calculate extended bolus if you’re eating high protein and fats foods, eating some snacks, drinking cocktails etc. You can enable the extended bolus by clicking on the Extended Bolus button.
 If you’ve already selected some food the proteins/fats/calories fields will be filled, if not you can fill them manually and enter the desired correction if needed.
-After the extended bolus is enabled, the calculator will show in the top grey field how the bolus is split to normal and extended parts and what is the duration of the extended bolus (it can be configured in the log entry screen after saving the calculations)
+After the extended bolus is enabled, the Bolus Advisor will show in the top grey field how the bolus is split to normal and extended parts and what is the duration of the extended bolus (it can be configured in the log entry screen after saving the calculations)

 - Using Glucose Trend adjustment – if you are using Freestyle Libre or other CGM you can use the rate of change arrows buttons to set the current trend shown by the CGM.
-That way the Bolus Calculator will take into account the current trend and will propose larger or smaller bolus depending on the trend.
+That way the Bolus Advisor will take into account the current trend and will propose larger or smaller bolus depending on the trend.

 When you’re exercising your body may need lesser insulin or medications to handle the carbohydrates intake.
 It’s different for every person so you should measure your glucose levels when you’re exercising in order to know how different exercises affect your glucose.
 You may even need to take some carbohydrates in order to stay in the prefered glucose target levels when you’re doing exercises and afterwards.